johnmgreenwell/gps-nmea/README.md

 However, TinyGPSPlus’s programmer interface is considerably simpler to use than TinyGPS, and the new library can extract arbitrary data from any of the myriad NMEA sentences out there, even proprietary ones.

-See [Arduiniana - TinyGPSPlus](http://arduiniana.org/libraries/tinygpsplus/) for more detailed information on how to use TinyGPSPlus.
+See [Arduiniana - TinyGPSPlus](http://arduiniana.org/libraries/tinygpsplus/) for more detailed information on how to use gps-nmea.